Vanishborn/VirPlot/README.md

 | `legend_location`     | Location of the depth plot legend         |
 | `title`               | Plot title                                |

-To update feature colors or fonts, edit `spec.yml` and rerun the script.
+To update various color components or fonts, edit `spec.yml` and rerun the program.

 Due to constraints of `matplotlib.pyplot.subplots`, customization of the spacing between the two plots is limited.
 Manual adjustments after plot generation is needed if a more compact view is desired.